vpatelsj/praetor/README.md

 - Stale detection: `stale-multiplier × heartbeat` (default 3×15s) marks agents disconnected.
 - Heavy use of ETag means most desired polls return 304; 200 only when spec changes or ETag is missing.
 - Field index on `spec.deviceRef.name` avoids cluster-wide list scans when serving desired.
+- OCI artifacts must be digest-pinned; commands/args/workingDir are resolved relative to the extracted rootfs (no leading `/`).
+- Artifact extraction is atomic (temp dir → rename) and only marked READY after successful verify/extraction.
+- Plain-HTTP registries are blocked by default; opt-in with `APOLLO_OCI_PLAIN_HTTP=1` or host allowlist via `APOLLO_OCI_PLAIN_HTTP_HOSTS`.

 Binaries
 --------